 Netflix shares that they worked with Keaton Patti “to make a bot watch over 400,000 hours of horror movies and then write its own horror movie.
 This is what it came up with.”

 The bot horror short goes through several twists and turns.
 But it manages to playfully nudge at some of horror’s notable tropes.
 For instance, Jennifer asks, “What is occurring?
 Where am I?
 I should be at sexy summer camp.”
 And tragically notes, “My dad will pay you not to kill me.
 My mom might not.”
-The bot-written horror movie also references other popular scary films like
+The bot-written horror movie also references other popular scary films like I Know What You Did Last Summer, the Friday the 13th series, and Texas Chainsaw Massacre.

 But the scariest quotable of all?
 This gem.
 “Sorry, your coworker died.”
 The detective offers condolences to Jennifer.
 Her response?
 “It is okay.
 It is large company.”
 The corporate world can give even the scariest horror settings a run for their money.
 And this bot insight hits just a little too real for our tastes.